Skip to content

 Is Waldorf University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Waldorf University earn a median of $51,165, roughly in line with national averages for graduates.
+Ten years out, alumni of Waldorf University earn a median of $51,165, roughly in line with the national average for college graduates.

 $50,515